Debt Heterogeneity and Covenants

 65 Pages Posted: 25 Jul 2013 Last revised: 21 Dec 2017

-Coordination failure among the owners of heterogeneous debt types can increase expected distress costs.
-Covenants can help reduce these costs by lowering the probability of liquidity defaults.
-We show that loans are indeed subject to more covenants when the borrowers' debt structures are more heterogeneous.
-Our findings suggest that covenants are used to reduce not only creditor-shareholder conflicts but also the expected costs of coordination failure among creditors holding different types of debt.
-Further, our results indicate a dynamic component missing from static debt structure models: Debt heterogeneity leads to additional covenants (i.e., constraints) when raising future debt.
+Coordination failure among owners of heterogeneous debt types increases distress costs.
+Covenants reduce expected distress costs by lowering the probability of liquidity shortages, increasing liquidation values, and incentivizing creditor monitoring.
+We predict and find that new debt contracts include more covenants when borrowers' existing debt structures are more heterogeneous.
+Our findings suggest that covenants are not only used to address creditor-shareholder conflicts but also to reduce the expected costs of coordination failure among creditors.
+Further, our results indicate a dynamic component missing from static debt structure models: Debt heterogeneity entails additional covenants (i.e., constraints) when raising future debt.

 Keywords: Debt Heterogeneity, Debt Covenants, Creditor Conflicts, Coordination Failure